-However, the general public perception is that the government shields the police officials in most cases.
 Usually, where the police are needed by government to deal with serious or significant law and order problems of political significance such as terrorism, police excesses get state implicit or even explicit approval, if not encouragement and support.
 In some cases, the assurance of impunity is granted in advance.
 An example could be found in the address given on April 30, 1998 by the then Chief Minister of Uttar Pradesh (UP) Mr. Kalyan Singh.
-The Chief Minister, while addressing the state police officers at a law and order review meeting in Lucknow, said:
+The Chief Minister, while addressing the state police officers at a law and order review meeting in the state capital, said:

 "I want performance results.
 I want you to take a vow that you will create a dhamaka (explosion) in the state.
 If noted criminals can be liquidated in encounters, do it.
 If you take the life of one person who has taken the lives of 10 others, then people will praise you.
-And I am here to protect you."22
+And I am here to protect you."24

 This concern for maintenance of law and order does not inspire confidence in the public because the credentials of political leaders expressing such concern are themselves questionable.
-As an editorial in a newspaper said in connection with a similar call made to the police force in the same state by a different Chief

-Minister: "As it is, many of his ministerial colleagues, cutting across political affiliations, have a criminal background.
-Surely their presence in positions of power can only encourage criminals.......The right place for criminals is neither jungles nor the Assembly but behind bars."
-23

-When the assurance of impunity comes from the highest quarter in the State, police officers become emboldened to misuse their powers or to become silent spectators to incidents involving major violations of law.
-They know that they cannot be asked to account for their acts of dereliction of duty or misdeeds.
-This was particularly noticeable during the incidents of communal violence in Gujarat that occurred during February-April, 2002.24 The police were not able to control the riots, which continued for more than three months and caused tremendous loss of lives and property of the members of the minority community.
+As an editorial in a newspaper said in connection with a similar call made to the police force in the same state by a different Chief Minister: "As it is, many of his ministerial colleagues, cutting across political affiliations, have a criminal background.
+Surely their presence in positions of power can only encourage criminals.......The right place for criminals is neither jungles nor the Assembly but behind bars."25 they cannot be asked to account for their acts of dereliction of duty or misdeeds.
+This was particularly noticeable during the incidents of communal violence in Gujarat that occurred during February-April, 2002.26 The police were not able to control the riots, which continued for more than three months and caused tremendous loss of lives and property of the members of the minority community.
 There is considerable evidence to show that the police were complicit in many cases and did not come to the rescue of the victims.
 There are reports that the state government was biased against the minority community and did not want the police to quell the riots effectively.